uzgoren/girdap/index.md

 Mesh-based simulations are very suitable for object oriented programming; where grids, variables are objects of objects; with special purpose.
 In addition, oop enhances productivity by enhancing readability and maintainance by making it possible to avoid repetition of code blocks.

-It is great if one can create a vectors and grids using curly braces;
+It is great if one can create a vectors and grids using Matlab alike curly braces;

 {% highlight c++ linenos %}
 Block2* grid = new Block2( {x0, y0, z0}, {x1, y1, z1}, Nx, Ny);